pandas-dev/pandas-stubs/docs/tests.md

   - Run only pyright: `poe pyright`
   - Run only pytest: `poe pytest`
   - Run only pre-commit: `poe style`
-  - Run mypy and generate a report of the code coverage from the tests: `poe mypy_coverage`
 - Run tests against the installed stubs (this will install and uninstall the stubs): `poe test_dist`
 - Optional: run pytest against pandas nightly (this might fail): `poe pytest --nightly`
 - Optional: Run stubtest to compare the installed pandas-stubs against pandas (this will fail): `poe stubtest`.
 If you have created an allowlist to ignore certain errors: `poe stubtest path_to_the_allow_list`